Biostatistics: Multiple testing

-In multiple tests of the same hypothesis, the probability of the occurrence of falses positives (familywise error rate) increase and some strategy are used to control this occurrence.
+In multiple tests of the same hypothesis, the probability of the occurrence of false positives (familywise error rate) increase and a strategy is needed to account for this occurrence.
 This is commonly achieved by using a more stringent threshold to reject null hypotheses.
 The Bonferroni correction defines an acceptable global significance level, denoted by α* and each test is individually compared with a value of α = α*/m.
 This ensures that the familywise error rate in all m tests, is less than or equal to α*.
 When m is large, the Bonferroni correction may be overly conservative.
 An alternative to the Bonferroni correction is to control the false discovery rate (FDR).
 The FDR controls the expected proportion of the rejected null hypotheses (the so-called discoveries) that are false (incorrect rejections).
 This procedure ensures that, for independent tests, the false discovery rate is at most q*.
 Thus, the FDR is less conservative than the Bonferroni correction and have more power, at the cost of more false positives.